Contact:

 Does the technical quality of a camera matter?

 Actually, not as much as that.
 Allow me to tell a joke: A photographer is invited to a dinner party by a Manhattan socialite.
 On arriving he shows the hostess some of his pictures.
 She is highly impressed, lavishes all kinds of compliments on him and says, “You must have a very good camera!”
 He’s a bit embarrassed and doesn’t know what to say.
 All the guests at the soirée then sit down for a glorious gourmet dinner that everyone agrees is majestic.
-The photographer also agrees, and says, “Indeed, that was a magnificent tour de force of fine cuisine.
+The photographer also agrees and says, “Indeed, that was a magnificent tour de force of fine cuisine.
 You must have a very good oven!”

 As it happens, a moment like this actually happened for me, at a café one evening an extravagantly dressed woman was singing and dancing and people were taking plenty of whatever pictures with their smartphones.
 I took a few photos that came out well thanks to my innate sense of timing, composition and foresight on which settings to use.
 I showed one of the pictures to someone and she said “Wow, that’s a good camera!”.
 I said “It is a camera”.
 I can yell in to that thing as loud as I want and no one will ever hear me beyond a radius of 15 feet.

-Good quality cameras and lenses have always been expensive, and before the 1990s I was always chronically underfunded.
+Good quality cameras and lenses have always been expensive and before the 1990s I was always chronically underfunded.
 I remember the Diana camera in the mid-1970s and being thoroughly unimpressed with the vignetting, chromatic aberration, distortion and lack of sharpness of its horrible plastic lens, light leaks on the film because of its cheap plastic body, because I already had a Kodak X15 Instamatic that took better pictures.
 All I wanted back then was a reflex, if not a Nikon SLR.
 Thus the current trendy popularity of cameras like the Lomo, Holga and other toy cameras, or even software and “apps” that replicate their image quality/rendition does nothing for me.

 Are digital cameras better than film cameras?